1. Get the Person to Fresh Air

 4. Follow Up

-Once at the hospital, treatment depends on the severity of the carbon monoxide exposure.
+Once at the hospital, the person is treated with 100% oxygen.
+Depending on the severity of the carbon monoxide exposure, oxygen is delivered in different ways.

-- Mild exposure is treated with oxygen and monitoring of carbon monoxide levels.
+- Mild poisoning is treated with oxygen delivered by a mask.